 Maximizing System Investments with Heroku + Salesforce

 Greystone Labs began by consulting with Salesforce support engineers on ideas for their new loan processing system.
-The Heroku platform, part of Salesforce App Cloud, was the natural choice to build their customer-facing app due to its easy integration with Salesforce products.
+Heroku, part of the Salesforce Platform, was the natural choice to build their customer-facing app due to its easy integration with Salesforce products.
 The team was already familiar with Heroku from past experience.
 Because Heroku is a polyglot platform, it also supported their desire to use open source languages.

 Our pitch to our exec team was no more year long development cycles - we wanted to show them just how quick development today could be.
 Heroku's flexibility was key to delivering our client experience in under 3 months.
 Zachariah Rosenberg, Director of FinTech, Greystone

 Greystone Labs took a microservices approach to architecting their new system, keeping services small, decoupled, and modular.
 Along the way, they discovered new ways that Heroku could help them optimize their system.
 The team built all of their end user custom apps as well as many of their internal-facing apps on the Heroku platform.
 Heroku Connect seamlessly syncs data between them all.

 We wanted to keep our applications in lockstep with our Salesforce org.
 We use Heroku Connect to do that, providing a two way data sync between our Heroku Postgres database and Salesforce Zachariah Rosenberg, Director of FinTech, Greystone